ritchieng/dlami/README.md

 - Ubuntu 14.04

 ## How to install?
-If you are a complete noob with Amazon AWS GPU instance, I suggest you use this [guide](http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/) that is for beginners.
+If you are a unfamiliar with Amazon AWS GPU instance, I suggest you use this [guide](http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/) that is made for beginners.
 Trust me, you cannot go wrong with the guide and this AMI!
-Instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for TFAMI.v2 or TFAMI instead.
+Instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for `TFAMI.v2` or `TFAMI` instead.

-Please take note we have updated TensorFlow and all dependencies, and our new version is available as TFAMI.v2.
+Please take note we have updated TensorFlow and all of its dependencies.
+The new version is available as `TFAMI.v2`.

-## TFAMI.v2 Instance Specifications
-- 100 GB EBS
-- Can be used on any GPU instances including the new p2 instances.
-_You can easily change your EBS volume with this [guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html)._

-## TFAMI Instance Specifications
-- 40 GB EBS
-- Can be used on any GPU instances including the new p2 instances.

 ## Regions (TFAMI.v2)
 - N. Virginia `ami-a96634be`